 Our main method for training less experienced members is to encourage them to participate in the collaborative work sessions we hold to design and debug the robot.
-While we strive to maintain thorough documentation that is accessible to all members which makes a strong starting point, working on current issues helps provide insight on our design and troubleshooting processes; it also gives practical experience on how individual modules operate and interact with one another.
+We strive to maintain thorough documentation that is accessible to all members.
+This makes a strong starting point, enabling work on current issues and helping to provide insight on our design and troubleshooting processes.
+It also gives practical experience on how individual modules operate and interact with one another.
 From there, they can begin to provide their unique perspective to help overcome obstacles as they become more acquainted with the systems.